JasonLiu1229/University-Vault/DS/Session/Session 2.md

 The remote objects can interact with other remote object making use of the remote interface.
 #### Remote object references
 **Purpose : unique ID for objects in distributed system**
-- uniqueness over time
+- uniqueness over time, so it stays unique over time and will be unique over a long time interval.
-- uniqueness over space
+- uniqueness over space, it will stay unique across the entire distributed system.
 ![[Pasted image 20240225162549.png]]
 ![[Pasted image 20240225162618.png]]
 #### Local and remote invocations